 While a person’s license is suspended in Nevada, he/she should try never to get behind the wheel because the consequences can be harsh.
 Driving on a suspended license is a misdemeanor in Nevada that carries up to six (6) months in jail and/or up to $1,000 in fines.12

-6. Will speeding in Las Vegas, Nevada increase my auto insurance rates?
+6. Will this increase my auto insurance rates?

 Yes.
 It may not happen right away, but insurance companies almost always hike up insurance rates whenever the insured picks up a speeding ticket or other moving violation.
 Predictably, the more traffic tickets the person has, the higher the premiums will be.